microsoft/ai-developer/Labs/lab-04.md

 ## Objectives
 In this exercise, you will be performing the following tasks:
+- Task 1: Try the app without the OpenAPI Plugin
+- Task 2: Create and import the OpenAPI Plugin

-## Task 1: Try the app without the Time Plugin
+## Task 1: Try the app without the OpenAPI Plugin

 1. Launch your AI Chat app in any of the languange, and submit the following prompt, and see how it responds:
     ```